anymus0/videoderify-API/README.md

 - ~~Rewrite API in Typescript and new structure~~
 - ~~create user module with login/logout and auth~~
 - calculate current and max storage capacity based on which drive the server is running on

+# Notes
+- Windows support should be possible, however I've only tested it in a Unix envrionment so far.
+- Setting `MEDIA_DIR` will not work in WSL2 and should not be included in `.env` so it can fallback to the default path.
+- When you add a user manually, the password must be converted into a `bcrypt` hash with 10 rounds on the client.